telicent-oss/telicent-instance/README.md

 Key Features:

-- **Interactive Diagramming**: Build and edit models & diagrams using ontologies.
+- **Interactive Diagramming**: Build and edit models and diagrams using ontologies.
 - **Dynamic RDF Visualization**: Directly input RDF code and observe how it transforms into comprehensible diagrams.

 _Telicent Instance_ is aimed at those using [Semantic Web standards](https://en.wikipedia.org/wiki/Semantic_Web).